How to Apply for Jobs Using Email

 For a Google Doc, click File, Download, PDF Document (.pdf).

-If not, there are programs you can use to convert a file to a PDF.
+If there's not a conversion option, there are programs you can use to convert a file to a PDF.
 Saving documents as PDFs helps ensure that no formatting errors will appear if the person opening the documents has a different operating system from your own.

-Use your name as the file name, so the employer knows whose resume and cover letter it is i.e. janedoeresume.doc and janedoecoverletter.doc.
+Use your name as the file name, so the employer knows whose resume and cover letter it is, i.e., janakamalresume.docx and janakamalcoverletter.docx.

 Once you have saved your resume and cover letter and they are ready to send, the next step is to write an email cover letter to send with your documents.